NINAnor/carbonviewer/instructions.md

 - 1) `Default values`: Using this option, the user choose the peatland type of the area.
 The calculation of the carbon content will then be done using a database of peat properties from Norwegian mires, that contain values for **bulk density** and **fraction organic matter** representing the chosen peatland type, and a set value of 0.5 for **fraction of carbon content in organic matter** (see paper for references).

-- 2) `Custom values`: This option requires that the user knows the values of **bulk density** (in g/cm3 or tonne/m3, commonly less than 1 and often as small as 0.1 for peatlands), **fraction organic matter** (values of 0-1) and **fraction carbon content** (values of 0-1) in the given area, or that the user is interested in testing with specific values.
+- 2) `Custom values`: This option requires that the user knows the values of **bulk density** (in g/cm3 or tonne/m3, commonly less than 0.2 for peatlands), **fraction organic matter** (values of 0-1) and **fraction carbon content** (values of 0-1) in the given area, or that the user is interested in testing with specific values.
 The input values are specified in the three boxes.
 Once the values are inserted, the user can click on `Load values`.

 The total carbon content (kg) of the area will be displayed on the top right panel of this application.